Any way you slice it, these 75 top state-focused websites are must-visits for tracing your ancestors across the United States.

 Illinois State Archives

-Click on Databases to search various county indexes to births, wills and other records, as well as statewide indexes to marriages (1763-1900) and deaths (pre-1916 and 1916-1950).
+Click on Databases to search various county indexes to births, wills, probate and naturalization records, as well as statewide indexes to marriages (1763-1900) and deaths (pre-1916 and 1916-1950).
 Another 11 databases cover Illinois war veterans.
 Use the Global Database Search to cover all the databases at once.
 The database descriptions tell how to order copies of the original records.

 Indiana State Library: Genealogy Collection

-Click on Databases in the site index at the left and scroll down to Indiana State Library Databases to search indexes to marriages, deaths, biographies and newspapers.
-Indiana Memory has digitized images of county histories, oral histories, plat books, city directories, photographs, newspapers, yearbooks and more.
-Climb the VINE database for Indiana local history and vital records from libraries, historical societies and genealogical societies.
+Click on Databases in the site index at the left and scroll down to Indiana State Library Databases to search indexes to marriages, biographies and newspapers.
+Click on the link to access Indiana Memory’s more than 330,000 digitized images, including county histories, oral histories, plat books, city directories, photographs, newspapers, yearbooks and more.
+Click on the VINE database to search Indiana local history and vital records, censuses and church records from libraries, historical societies and genealogical societies.

-One of the most useful state websites in the USGenWeb Project
+One of the most useful state sites in The USGenWeb Project

 Kentucky Digital Library

-Search digital images of more than a million items from the Bluegrass State, including books, manuscripts, newspapers, maps, oral histories and pictures.
+Search digital images of more than a million items from the Bluegrass State, including books, manuscripts, newspapers, maps, oral histories, pictures and yearbooks.

-Click on Locate Historical Records to search a vital records index covering death records (mostly 1804-1963), birth records (mostly 1790-1913) and Orleans Parish marriages (1831-1969).
+Click on Locate Historical Records to search indexes to death records (mostly 1804-1964), birth records (mostly 1790-1914) and Orleans parish marriages (1831-1964).
 Other online databases cover passenger lists from January to July 1851 and Confederate pension applications.

-Chris Dunham’s site has extensive resources for researching your ancestry in the Pine Tree State, including indexes to vital records, obituaries, passenger lists, military records and court records.
-Use the First Name and Last Name boxes at the top of any page to search all the files at once.
+This site’s extensive resources for researching your ancestry in the Pine Tree State include indexes to vital records, obituaries, passenger lists, military records and court records.
+Use the First and Last Name boxes at the top of any page to search all the files at once.

 Maryland State Archives

-Search indexes to birth, marriage and death records (1841-1910), plus an in-progress index to passengers arriving in Boston between 1848 and 1891.
-The Archives Collection includes church, town, Indian and maritime records from 1629 to 1799.
+Search indexes to birth, marriage and death records (1841-1910), plus an index, in progress, to passengers arriving in Boston between 1848 and 1891.
+The Archives Collection Database includes church, town, Indian and maritime records from 1629 to 1799.

-This growing site has more than a million digitized records, including death records (1897-1920), state census records (1827-1894), Civil War service records, letters, diaries, photographs and plat maps.
+This growing site has more than a million digitized records, including death records (1897-1939), state census records (1827-1894), Civil War service records, oral histories, photographs and plat maps.
 Click on Advanced Search to select one or more collections to search.

-Search a database that covers 1.4 million birth, marriage and cemetery records from the Iron Range, plus alien registrations, naturalization records and obituaries from across Minnesota.
-You can order a copy of a record for $10.
+The Genealogy Database covers more than 1.4 million records, including birth, marriage and cemetery records from the Iron Range, plus alien registrations, naturalization records and obituaries from across Minnesota.
+Order a copy of a record for $10.

 Minnesota Historical Society